 Working hours are between 07:30 am to 4:30 pm, but may vary slightly depending on the project's needs.
-Your first day you'll receive a schedule of your time on the project.
+On your first day you will receive a schedule of your time on the project.
 You are free one day a week, and the free day is scheduled a little differently from week to week depending on needs and tasks on the reserve.

 Flight tickets are not included in the price for our volunteer program.

-Your final destination is O.R Thambo International Airport, Johannesburg with booked arrival Monday, preferably before 12:00 am, when your volunteer weeks starts and return ticket should be booked to Monday when your volunteer weeks are completed.
+Your final destination is O.R Thambo International Airport, Johannesburg with booked arrival Monday, preferably before 12:00 am, when your volunteer weeks start and the return ticket should be booked to Monday when your volunteer weeks are completed.